 The Investment Adviser implements the Company's investment strategy and has developed a rigorous approach to investment selection, appraisal and commitment.
-All investments are subject to a robust internal approval process prior to issuing investment decisions.
+All investments are subject to a robust internal approval process, and all investments are screened to exclude Excluded Investments, prior to issuing investment decisions.
 All investment recommendations by the Investment Adviser (including investment and divestment recommendations) are subject to review and approval by the Company's experienced Board of Directors.